menu

 Sinking Spring is a tiny village located in the state of Ohio.
 With a population of 122 people and just one neighborhood, Sinking Spring is the 810th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Sinking Spring is generally considered to be a blue-collar town.
-46.15% of the Sinking Spring workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Sinking Spring, you'll notice that it is more blue-collar than most other communities in America.
+46.15% of Sinking Spring’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sinking Spring is a village of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Sinking Spring who work in healthcare suport services (19.66%), sales jobs (11.11%), and business and financial occupations (11.11%).

 In Sinking Spring, however, the average commute to work is quite long.
 On average, people spend 33.52 minutes each day getting to work, which is significantly higher than the national average.